daswami/financial-rag/README.md

 ## Deployment

 The application is configured for deployment on Render.com.
-The necessary configuration files are included in the repository.
+The deployment is located at https://finrag.onrender.com/ The necessary configuration files are included in the repository.

 ## Security Notes